GoogleChrome/web.dev/src/site/content/en/blog/fetch-metadata/index.md

 ### Identifying and fixing policy violations

-It's recommended to test your policy in a side-effect free way by first enabling it in reporting mode in your server-side code.
+It's recommended that you test your policy in a side-effect free way by first enabling it in reporting mode in your server-side code.
 Alternatively, you can implement this logic in middleware, or in a reverse proxy which logs any violations that your policy might produce when applied to production traffic.

 From our experience of rolling out a Fetch Metadata Resource Isolation Policy at Google, most applications are by default compatible with such a policy and rarely require exempting endpoints to allow cross-site traffic.